sahouston/rmc_amigademo/README.md

 Photon from Scoopex has created some incredibly helpful resources on Amiga demos: [coppershade.org](http://coppershade.org/) and the [AsmSkool series on youtube](https://www.youtube.com/playlist?list=PLtjBEWQ66xeLEqAUssJEDQRV1cbQR2-xk)

+The legendary DJ H0ffman has kindly allowed me to use one of his tracks for the music, it's called Logos & Scrollers.

 This demo is still a work in progress, you can see a clip of the [current version on youtube.](https://www.youtube.com/watch?v=a2sXai7aqsA)

 [![current version](./media/screenshot.jpg)](https://www.youtube.com/watch?v=a2sXai7aqsA)